anishp0300/Create-System-Service/README.md

 <h1 align="center"> Creating a System Service </h1>

-<p> This is an AOSP example which demonstrates added a new System Service to your AOSP build </p>
+<p> This is an AOSP example which demonstrates adding a new System Service to your AOSP build </p>
 <p> This system service for now, returns null values.
 You can modify the code to make it return something else. </p>

 - Phone- **Pixel 5a(5G)**